7 Best AI Tools for Economics (2026)

 Pricing

-Where it falls short: Perplexity's mathematical computation abilities are limited.
-Don't use it to solve optimization problems or run regressions.
-It's a research and data tool, not a calculation engine.
+Where it falls short: the math.
+Don't use Perplexity to solve optimization problems or interpret regression coefficients.
+It's a research and data tool, not a computation engine.

 Pricing